 1. Redirecting cellular immunity toward tumor cells

-The bispecific antibodies showing this function activates the immune cells and recruits them for destruction of tumor cells bearing the target antigens.
-One of the two antigen binding sites recognizes and binds to the target antigen on the tumor cell and the other site binds to the suitable leukocyte.
+The bispecific antibodies showing this function activates the immune cells and recruits them for the destruction of tumor cells bearing the target antigens.
+One of the two antigen binding sites recognizes and binds to the target antigen on the tumor cell, and the other site binds to the suitable leukocyte.

 2. Delivering cytotoxic substances to the malignant cells

-BsAbs that bind cell surface antigens as well as haptens are used for targeted and pretargeted therapies.
-Payloads such as fluorophores or chelated radioisotopes, nanoparticles, peptides etc. are haptenylated for example with digoxigenin to make them able to bind to bsAbs.
-Haptens are small, seperable part of antigen that reacts specifically with an antibody but is inicapable of stimulating antibody production except in combination with a carrier protein molecule.
+BsAbs that bind cell surface antigens as well as haptens are used for targeted and pre-targeted therapies.
+Payloads such as fluorophores or chelated radioisotopes, nanoparticles, peptides, etc. are haptenylated - for example with digoxigenin to make them able to bind to bsAbs.
+Haptens are small, separable parts of an antigen that react specifically with an antibody but that are incapable of stimulating antibody production except in combination with a carrier protein molecule.

 Pre-targeted delivery is another method of payload delivery through hapten binding.
-In this, the targeting vehicles are administered first which gets distributed and bound to target sites and the non-bound targeting vehicles are cleared from circulation.
-Then, the haptenylated payloads are administered which becomes captured at the desired target sites by hapten binding bispecific antibodies.
+In this, the targeting vehicles are administered first and are distributed and bound to target sites, and the nonbound targeting vehicles are cleared from circulation.
+Then the haptenylated payloads are administered, and the payloads become captured at the desired target sites by hapten-binding bispecific antibodies.

 3. Overcoming drug resistance

-The development of resistant towards anticancer drugs is likely due to the inhibitory checkpoint molecules as well as crosstalk between various signalling pathways.
-Bispecific antibody can engage the inhibitory molecule with one of the sites while binding the target molecules with the other.
+The development of drugs that are resistant to anticancer is likely due to the inhibitory checkpoint molecules as well as crosstalk between various signalling pathways.
+A bispecific antibody can engage the inhibitory molecule with one of the sites while binding the target molecules with the other.